Brian Dooreck MD

 What is the gastrointestinal (GI) tract or system?

 The gastrointestinal (GI) tract does many things.
 It transports food, converts food into energy and nutrients, helps eliminate waste, and allows us to live.
-It is now known, that the GI tract or GI system involves many components of immunity, emotional stress, chronic illness, and even cancer.
+It is now known that the GI tract or GI system involves many components of immunity, emotional stress, chronic illness, and even cancer.

 Gut Health ➕ Patient Advocacy with Navigation ➕ Life Balance

-Click for Executive Health Coaching or Executive Health Navigation with Dr. Dooreck
+Click here for Executive Health Navigation

 What is the connection?